-For 2014/2015, roe seine licence holders will have the option to select harvest in the SOG and PRD food and bait fisheries instead of the roe seine fishery during the roe herring area selection process.
-The initial SOG and PRD food and bait allocations may increase after the roe seine licence holders have completed their applications and area selections and opt to harvest in the food and bait fishery.
-The SOG and PRD roe seine fishery allocations will be reduced by the same amount that the food and bait fisheries are increased on a first-come/first-served basis (see Section 4.4.1 and 4.4.2).
-Roe seine licence holders that choose the food and bait fishery option will not be eligible to participate in the 2014/2015 roe herring fishery.
+For 2015/2016, roe seine licence holders will have the option to select harvest in the SOG and PRD Food and Bait fisheries instead of the roe seine fishery during the roe herring area selection process.
+The SOG and PRD Food and Bait allocations may increase after the roe seine licence holders have completed their applications and area selections and opt to harvest in the Food and Bait fishery.
+The SOG and PRD roe fishery allocations will be reduced by the same amount that the Food and Bait fisheries are increased (see Section 4.4.1 and 4.4.2).
+Roe seine licence holders who choose the Food and Bait fishery option will not be eligible to participate in the 2015/2016 roe herring fishery.